-Monitor Panel -Typical View
+Monitor Panel (Located in exterior water service center) -Typical View

 Water And Holding Tank Levels

 The approximate fluid levels are measured by electronic sensors on the sides of the tanks.
 Tank levels are displayed as Empty (0%), 1/3 (33%), 2/3 (66%), and Full (100%).
 There is generally more fluid in a tank than indicated on the monitor panel.